-Luigi Vigliotti was born in L'Aquila, currently lives in Bologna.
+Luigi Vigliotti was born in L'Aquila, currently lives in Bologna and since the early '80 he has been membership of the Circolo Fotografico Bolognese the oldest photographic club of Italy.
 His photographic approach begins from the desire to portray the forms of the landscape which already formed part of his cultural background, being a professional geologist.
-Passionate traveler he has combined his own professional training as professional geologist with Ethnographic and Archaeological interests often concentrating his photographic research on tracing the footsteps of explorers and photographers of the past (Vittorio Sella, Giovanni Chiarini, Freya Stark, Frederick Catherwood, Giuseppe Tucci, Ippolito Desideri).
+Passionate traveler he has combined his own professional training as professional geologist with Ethnographic and Archaeological interests often concentrating his photographic research on tracing the footsteps of explorers and photographers of the past (Vittorio Sella, Giovanni Chiarini, Freya Stark, Frederick Catherwood, Giuseppe Tucci, Ippolito Desideri, Luigi Balugani).
 Fond of Ethnography and Archaeology he has made several reportages in all the continents and his pictures have been published in magazines and books.
 In the past he has also been represented by the agency "Panda Photo".

 Featured in the international quarterly PRYME Magazine N°3 dedicated to the Portraiture

 In 2018 his picture "Jebel Bayda" was the winner of the imageo contest at the EGU in Wien. (https://blogs.egu.eu/geolog/2018/04/13/announcing-the-winners-of-the-egu-photo-contest)